 In Our Network

-- Now in its third year, the Jewish Greening Fellows program has helped local beneficiary agencies, synagogues, and Jewish day schools become greener in spirit — and practice.
+- Now in its sixth year, the Jewish Greening Fellows program has helped local beneficiary agencies, synagogues, and Jewish day schools become greener in spirit — and practice.
 Each new cohort, supported by UJA-Federation, has nurtured leaders in the community who are taking practical, cost-effective steps to protect the environment.
+A total of 55 organizations have participated in the Jewish Greening Fellowship and continue to apply sustainable practices to their work.

-- The Teva Learning Alliance is transforming the way children in our community learn about the environment.
+- Teva, now a program of Hazon, transforms the way children in our community learn about the environment.
 Supported by UJA-Federation, Teva offers outdoor experiences that are fun, relevant, and steeped in Jewish values that inspire future generations to protect the earth.

 - By supporting the annual Siach Conference, UJA-Federation encourages Jewish environmentalists and social-justice advocates from around the world to come together to share their ideas, articulate global concerns, and promote best practices.